My shopping cart

-Soon after Jeff graduated from Princeton University with a degree in Aerospace Engineering, a chance encounter with Stan redirected his gaze from exploring galaxies far far away to pioneering beautiful new frontiers here on earth.
+Soon after Jeff graduated from Princeton University with a degree in Aerospace Engineering, a chance encounter with Stan redirected his gaze from exploring galaxies far far away to pioneering beautiful new frontiers here on Earth.
 Jeff’s expertise in structural design and his passion for music lent themselves extraordinarily to the science of improving bow performance through advanced technologies.
 Jeff considers working with such industry giants as Stan and Roger to be his greatest professional honor.

 Master Bow Maker

 One of today’s most respected traditional bow makers, Roger personifies a passion for excellence in bow making.
-Handcrafting fine pernambuco bows in the French tradition for or over 40 years, Roger has developed a style that is recognized worldwide for its elegance and playability.
-His bows can be found in the hands of the finest players of our time and hold permanent residence in the Smithsonian Institution’s musical instrument collection.
+Handcrafting fine pernambuco bows in the French tradition for over 40 years, Roger has developed a style that is recognized worldwide for its elegance and playability.
+His American-made bows can be found in the hands of the finest players of our time and hold permanent residence in the Smithsonian Institution’s musical instrument collection.